ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 FAQs
 ============================================
 ### 1. What are the counts input files accepted?
-CellphoneDB accepts counts files in the following formats: as a text file (with columns indicating individual cells and rows indicating genes), as a h5ad (recommended), a h5 or a path to a folder containing a 10x output with mtx/barcode/features files.
+CellPhoneDB accepts counts files in the following formats: as a text file (with columns indicating individual cells and rows indicating genes), as a h5ad (recommended), a h5 or a path to a folder containing a 10x output with mtx/barcode/features files.

-### 2. How to extract the CellphoneDB input files from a Seurat object?
+### 2. How to extract the CellPhoneDB input files from a Seurat object?
 We recommend using normalised count data.
 This can be obtained by taking the normalised slot from the Seurat object or by taking the raw data slot and applying the normalisation manually.
 The user can also normalise the data using their preferred method.